Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Introduction

 In the current work, we study a setting where the edge-flipping rate is both time and space dependent (i.e., may depend on the edge endpoints) and which becomes large with system size.
 One can regard this as a system with rapidly changing edge connections or, by time scaling, a system evolving over a long time horizon with $O(1)$ rate of edge formation and dissolution.
-In this regime we consider the system to be well mixed over the time horizon of interest and thus it is natural to study the rare events associated with the averaged graphon process over the time horizon.
-We will establish a large deviation principle for the time-averaged graphon process in a suitable topology.
-The proofs are based on stochastic control and weak convergence ideas (cf. \cite{Budhirajaweakconv}) and also build on ideas from \cite{Chatterjee2011} for lifting an LDP in the weak topology to one in the cut-norm topology.
-The rate function, in the setting where the edge-flipping rates may be space dependent but are time-homogeneous, takes a novel and simple explicit form (see Corollary \ref{cor:weakldphom} and Corollary \ref{cor;cutLDP}) which, although different from the static case studied in \cites{Chatterjee2011, Dupuis2022, Dhara2022}, has an equally tractable formula.
+In the rapidly evolving regime considered here, the graphon process exhibits persistent microscopic oscillations.
+We first establish a large deviation principle for the full space--time graphon in the weak topology, with an explicit rate function obtained by integrating the Donsker--Varadhan occupation cost of the underlying two-state edge processes; see Theorem~\ref{thm:weakLDP}.
+We also prove that, the graphon trajectory admits no nontrivial sample-path LDP, either in the weak topology or in the cut-metric topology, because the diverging edge-flipping rates destroy the required path-space compactness; see Propositions~\ref{prop:no-ldp-weak} and~\ref{prop:no-ldp-cut}.
+Local averaging over a small time window removes these rapid oscillations and yields sample-path LDPs in both topologies, culminating in the cut-metric result of Theorem~\ref{thm:LDP-avg-path}; see also Corollary~\ref{cor:weakLDP-path}.
+By appealing to standard results, we also establish large deviation principles for the graphons observed at a finite collection of fixed time instants.
+Interestingly, these finite-dimensional LDPs occur at a different speed from the averaged path-space LDPs and involve a fundamentally different local rate function, reflecting instantaneous fluctuations rather than long-time occupation behavior; see Proposition~\ref{prop:ldp-point-weak} and Theorem~\ref{thm:ldp-point-cut}.

+These results describe a regime that is different both from static dense random graphs \cite{Chatterjee2011, Dupuis2022, Dhara2022} and from the dynamic setting of \cite{Braunsteins2023}.
+In the static setting, the local cost is a Bernoulli relative entropy, while in the dynamic setting the rate function is an action integral over space and time of the local Lagrangian for a two-state jump Markov process.
+Here, the fast dynamics leads instead to a stationary occupation-measure cost of Donsker--Varadhan type.
+In Section~\ref{sec:apps}, we use the resulting variational formulas to identify the most likely mechanisms for several rare events, including atypical local edge densities, prescribed terminal graphons, and symmetry-breaking transitions for subgraph counts.